l-henri/erc20-101/README.md

 - In order to receive points, you will have to do execute code in `Evaluator.sol` such that the function `TDERC20.distributeTokens(msg.sender, n);` is triggered, and distributes n points.
 - This repo contains an interface `IExerciceSolution.sol`.
 Your ERC20 contract will have to conform to this interface in order to validate the exercice; that is, your contract needs to implement all the functions described in `IExerciceSolution.sol`.
 - A high level description of what is expected for each exercice is in this readme.
 A low level description of what is expected can be inferred by reading the code in `Evaluator.sol`.
+- The Evaluator contract sometimes needs to make payments to buy your tokens.
+Make sure he has enough ETH to do so!
+If not, you can send ETH directly to the contract.

 ## Points list
 ### Setting up